Melodrama’s so much fun, in black and white for everyone to see.

 A gangster movie starring Clark Gable, William Powell and Myrna Loy, thankfully I was not disappointed.
 Watching these three titans of classic Hollywood in action (and sadly the only picture in which Gable and Powell appeared together), Manhattan Melodrama not only had me enthralled from beginning to end, its hypnotizingly good.
 Gangsters, dames, urbanites, class and sophistication, this movie encompasses elements of 1930’s cinema which I’m a sucker for – and yes, the film has the word melodrama in the title, something that would never happen in contemporary cinema.

 The Angels With Dirty Faces style plot allows for poignant social commentary, with Powell as a district attorney trying to avoid corruption and not allowing his personal feelings affect his decisions.
 William Powell’s performance as Jim Wade is the best I’ve seen him deliver; just listen to the emotional plea he gives during the movie’s courtroom scene.
 His character is essentially a fantasy, an elected member of government who’s entirely honest.
-When Wade goes against his ethics he tells the truth to the public and resigns from office rather than trying to desperately cling onto power.
+When Wade goes against his ethics and engages in cronyism he tells the truth to the public and resigns from office rather than trying to desperately cling onto power.
 There’s doubt Powell had a real knack for playing lawyers and elected members of office.

 Not to undo Gable as Blackie Gallagher, the manner in which he acts during the film’s final third is simply heartbreaking as he constantly jokes around despite being sentenced to the electric chair in the film’s finale.
 The ending of this movie just kills me as Wade’s friend since childhood is sentenced to death; it’s near the top of my list of all time tear jerking scenes, pure cinematic tragedy.
 The lights of prison even dim as the switch is pulled, the ever classic cliché.
 In real life that doesn’t actually happen but in the film it is the final tug of the heart strings.
 Also it seems hard to believe now that Mickey Rooney would play a child version of Clark Gable but in 1934 audiences couldn’t have seen what he would turn out to be as an adult.